apache/pekko-connectors/CONTRIBUTING.md

 # The Pekko Community

-If you have questions about the contribution process or discuss specific issues, we will be happy to try to help via the usual [communication channels](https://github.com/apache/incubator-pekko-connectors?tab=readme-ov-file#community).
+If you have questions about the contribution process or to discuss specific issues, we will be happy to try to help via the usual [communication channels](https://github.com/apache/incubator-pekko-connectors?tab=readme-ov-file#community).

 # Contributing to Pekko Connectors